 operator record Similar to record; but operator overloading is possible, and due to this the typing rules are different - see chapter 6.
-It is not legal to extend from an operator record (or connector inheriting from operator record), except if the new class is an operator record or connector that is declared as a short class definition, whose modifier is either empty or only modify the default attributes for the component elements directly inside the operator record.
-An operator record can only extend from an operator record [as short class definition, and not from another specialized class].
+It is not legal to extend from an operator record (or con- nector inheriting from operator record), except if the new class is an operator record or connector that is declared as a short class definition, whose modifier is either empty - or only modify the default attributes for the component elements directly inside the operator record.
+An operator record can only extend from an operator record [as short] class definition, and not from another specialized class].
 It is not legal to extend from any of its enclosing scopes.
-(See operator chapter 14).
-Similar to package; but may only contain declarations of functions.
+(See chapter 14). operator Similar to package; but may only contain declarations of functions.
 May only be placed directly in an operator record.
-(See also chapter 14). operator function Shorthand for an operator with exactly one function; same restriction as function class and in addition may only be placed directly in an operator record. [" operator function foo end foo; "is conceptually treated as operator foo function fool end fool; end foo;
+(See also chapter 14). operator function Shorthand for an operator with exactly one function; same oporator rancoron restriction as function class and in addition may only be v v placed directly in an operator record.[" operator function foo end foo; " is conceptually treated as operator foo function foo1 end foo1; end foo; 1